 - Commercial or Residential Building General Disinfection Guidance

 - Businesses and Non-Healthcare Setting General Disinfection Guidance

 - Updated Guidance for Business Owners from the NYC SBS

-- CDC: Business Planning Checklist for Pandemics
+- CDC: Business Planning Checklist for Pandemic

 Below, are some day-to-day tools to prevent and/or manage the epidemic, including tips we have collected from a number of workforce development service providers.
 We’ve listed them into three broad categories: Personal Protective, Community & Social Distancing, and Environmental Measures.